-The collateral received when Monex, S.A.B. was the buying party, and which was in turn sold by Monex, S.A.B. when it was the selling company, is included.
+The collateral received when the Institution was the buying party, and which was in turn sold by the Institution when it was the selling company, is included.

-- Uncollected interest earned on non-performing loan portfolio (Unaudited):
+Uncollected interest earned on non-performing loan portfolio (Unaudited):

-Represents the interests accrued not collected of non-performing loan portfolio, as well as the financial revenues accrued not collected.
+Represents the uncollected accrued interest of non-performing loan portfolio, as well as the uncollected accrued financial revenues.